 One of the biggest adjustments I had to make when I moved to Chile was the change in seasons.
 From December - March, Chile and the rest of South America enjoys its summer, with a range of activities to keep one busy.
-If you need a winter escape, hop over to Santiago and check out some of the best things to do while you’re there during the South American summer.
+If you need a winter escape, hop over to South American and check out some of the best things to do in Santiago, Chile this summer.

 26 things to do in Santiago (and beyond) this summer